 - Prescription database check.
 If you have been issued a medical Marijuana card, this approval will be recorded and accessible to insurance companies.

 - Previous life insurance applications.
-If you have previously applied for life insurance and it was discovered that you do use Marijuana then, this information will be available to other insurance companies via the Medical Information Bureau or MIB.
+Suppose you have previously applied for life insurance, and it was discovered that you do use Marijuana.
+This information will be available to other insurance companies via the Medical Information Bureau or MIB.

 - Previous encounters with the law.
-If you have ever been issued a ticket for possession of Marijuana, most life insurance companies will use this “type” of information as a reason to infer that around the period of time you were ticketed, you did use Marijuana.
+Suppose you have ever been issued a ticket for possession of Marijuana.
+In that case, most life insurance companies will use this “type” of information as a reason to infer that around the period you were ticketed, you did use Marijuana.

 We should also point out that…

-While many life insurance companies will differ with regards to how then handle certain underwriting conditions, such as the existence of certain pre-existing medical conditions, or the use of Marijuana, one thing that most companies will share in common is their disdain for individuals not being truthful during an application process.
+While many life insurance companies will differ about how they handle certain underwriting conditions, such as the existence of certain pre-existing medical conditions or the use of Marijuana, one thing that most companies will share in common is their disdain for individuals not being truthful during an application process.

-This is why, when in doubt, always be as completely honest and allow your life insurance agent to determine what does and doesn’t need to be disclosed (ie: “50 years ago, during Woodstock I got a little wild”).
+This is why it’s important always to be completely honest and allow your life insurance agent to determine what does and doesn’t need to be disclosed (i.e., “50 years ago, during Woodstock, I got a little wild”).

 What kind of information will the insurance companies ask me or be interested in regarding my marijuana use?